csalzano/power-boost-for-gravity-forms/readme.txt

 Fixes an error during activation when Gravity Forms is not active.
 Changes tested up to version number to 6.3.1.

 = 3.1.1 =
-Adds a screenshot and documentation about the cached dashboard widget added in 3.1.0: "Adds caching to the Gravity Forms dashboard widget by replacing the widget with our own copy.
-The 3 database queries are cached for a maximum of 6 hours instead of running every time the dashboard widget loads.
-Six hours can be changed with the a filter `gravityforms_dashboard_cache_duration`."
+Adds a screenshot and documentation about the cached dashboard widget added in 3.1.0.
+The dashboard widget caches database queries for up to 6 hours instead of running them every time the widget loads.

 = 3.1.0 =
 Adds caching to the Gravity Forms dashboard widget by replacing the widget with our own copy.
 The 3 database queries are cached for a maximum of 6 hours instead of running every time the dashboard widget loads.

 = 3.0.2 =
-Adds support for PHP 7.2 by fixing syntax errors around commas after final function parameters.
-Thanks be to EffakT on Github for this fix.
+Adds support for PHP 7.2..
 Bug fix when linking users to redirect-type confirmations after using the Replace Forms feature.
 No longer writes a form .json file when the plugin is activated if a form's file already exists and does not need updating.

 = 3.0.1 =
 Fixes a bug when loading a form JSON file on the Local JSON tab.
 Now explicity casts a form ID as an integer.
 Tested up to version 6.1.1.